Cold Season: Amped Up Chicken Soup To The Rescue

 1/2 cup unsweetened dry coconut

-2 cups of chopped dried fruit (cranberries, chopped apricots, pineapple currants, cherries, your choice!)
+2 cups chopped dried fruit (cranberries, chopped apricots, blueberries, currants, cherries, your choice!)

 1 cup of unsalted crunchy peanut butter